-DCPs play on expensive digital projectors like this, this, or this.
+DCPs play on expensive digital projectors.
 And for the most part, digital cinema packages have replaced the 35mm film reels used for years by theatres.
-A fact mourned by many film aficionados.
-The good news is, producing DCPs costs significantly less than it does to crank out 35mm prints.
+The good news is, that producing DCPs costs significantly less than it does cranking out 35mm prints.

 So let’s break down what is a digital cinema package, how to create a DCP, and the best way to deliver it to a theatre.

 Send unlimited packages at blazing-fast speeds with MASV

 What is a Digital Cinema Package?